Quantifying and Improving the Robustness of Retrieval-Augmented Language Models Against Spurious Features in Grounding Data: Proposed Framework

 We develop a comprehensive taxonomy of spurious features, informed by our preliminary experiments (see Appendix~\ref{appendix: preliminary}) and insights from prior research.
 The five types of spurious features and their corresponding perturbations are detailed below.

 \paragraph{Style Perturbations} The same content can be expressed in different styles, using varying tones, words and sentence structures.
 As shown in Appendix~\ref{subsec:pre_exp}, LLMs exhibit biases towards readability-related features.
+Similarly, for humans, the readability of a text can significantly influence its accessibility to the audience~\cite{css}.
 Therefore, we define two perturbations from the perspective of readability style: \textbf{Simple} and \textbf{Complex}.
 The former simplifies the grounding data by using basic vocabulary and simple sentence structure, while the latter employs professional vocabulary and a formal academic tone to complex the documents.

 \paragraph{Source Perturbations} Recent studies have shown that neural retrievers are biased towards LLM-generated content, leading to the marginalization of human-authored content~\cite{biasedretriever,spiralofsilence}.
 Moreover, our preliminary experiments demonstrate that LLMs are biased towards the Perplexity (PPL) of text.
 Thus, we define two types of source perturbations: \textbf{LLM-generated} and \textbf{Self-generated}.
 Specifically, the LLM-generated perturbation paraphrases the original document using a powerful LLM, while the self-generated perturbation employs the same backbone model used as the generator in the RAG system.